JorgeMartinezPizarro/brain/README.md

 - Test and refine the Core Lightning implementation.
 - Experiment with Matrix 2.0 proposals and ElementX.
 - Try out nextcloud FORMS and ELEMENT plugins to manage data and user connections via web.
+- Add usage of default to map the services

 ## Note